Psychological Healing

 The Bond of Holy Matrimony

-In all of nature, a male fertilizes a female’s egg so that the egg can grow and develop into an independent organism.
-For humans in particular, the woman nurtures and protects the baby as it grows within her body; then, as the child becomes independent from its mother, the man provides the guidance and instruction of a father to prepare the child to function productively in the world in service to God the Father.
+Furthermore, this loving bond manifests in the process of reproduction within marriage.
+Just as in all of nature where a male fertilizes a female’s egg so that the egg can grow and develop into an independent organism, for humans the woman nurtures and protects the baby as it grows within her body; then, as the child becomes independent from its mother, the man provides the guidance and instruction of a father to prepare the child to function productively in the world in service to God the Father.

 This natural, reproductive function between a man and a woman serves as a signification for Christ’s relation to His Church: Christ provides Sacramental “fertilization” to souls so that they can grow and develop within our mother the Church, and, ultimately, after death be received into the Father’s presence forever.